SwitWu/SwitWu.github.io/_posts/2023-04-27-ielts-writing-task-one.md

 <figure>
   <img src="https://eltecenglish.files.wordpress.com/2018/02/islip-ielts-task-1.png?w=640" alt="islip" class="invert" style="max-width: 70%;">
-  <figcaption markdown="span">C12-T6</figcaption>
+  <figcaption markdown="span">C12-Test6</figcaption>
 </figure>

 > The main road lies in the north central part of the town, linking the western and eastern ends with shops standing along both sides of the middle section of the road.
 Beyond the main road is countryside to the north, while the large area to the south is divided into two areas of housing.
-A school to west and a park to the east are connected by two branches from the main road.
+A school to the west and a park to the east are connected by two branches from the main road.
 >
 > As can be immediately seen from the second map, dramatic changes are projected to happen in the town center of Islip.
 The middle section of the main road will be reconstructed into a pedestrian walkway.
->
 > The previous two branches are likely to be connected and become a circular dual carriageway, the northern part of which will enclose the major area of countryside.
 Most of the facilities, except the school and one section of housing, would thus be included in the dual road.
 The park is planned to be reduced exponentially in size and a new housing area will probably be established adjacent to it.
 >
 > It has been proposed that the northern side of the main road will be replaced by four different types of amenities, namely